Gr-charan/Body-Fat-Project/README.md

 # Body-Fat-Project
 STAT628 Module1

-Here is our model to predict body fat percentage of males based on a data set provided.
+A simple, robust, accurate and precise “rule-of-thumb” method to estimate percentage of body fat using clinically available measurements based on a real data set of 252 men with measurements of their percentage of body fat and various body circumference measurements.